ygao12/ygao12.github.io/_posts/2019-09-15-cpp_factory_pattern_new.md

 * contents
 {:toc}

-cpp factory mode design with creators, code at repo [github](https://github.com/ygao12/experiments/tree/master/cpp/factory_demo_with_creator)
+cpp factory mode design with creators, code at [repo](https://github.com/ygao12/experiments/tree/master/cpp/factory_demo_with_creator)

 Use c++11 feature `functional` to generate a factory with product creators, is more flexible than previous one.
 See more detail in the code.